 Filing for divorce

-• You and your spouse have been separated for at least 12 months (note: it is possible to be separated but living under one roof);
+- You and your spouse have been separated for at least 12 months (and as noted above, it is possible to be separated but remain physically living together under one roof);

-• Either you or your spouse is an Australian citizen or resident, and that you regard Australia as your permanent home.
+- Either you or your spouse is an Australian citizen or resident, and regard Australia as your permanent home.

 Sole or joint application